NeoGeographyToolkit/StereoPipeline/docs/tools/corr_eval.rst

     The diameter of the Gaussian convolution kernel for prefilter modes 1 and 2.
 A value of 1.5 works well for ``LoG``, and 25 - 30 is suggested for ``subtracted mean``.

+--round-to-int
+    Round the disparity to integer and skip interpolation when finding the right image patches.
+This make the program faster by a factor of about 2, without changing significantly the output image.

+--threads <integer (default: 0)>
+    Set the number of threads to use.
+By default use the number of threads as given in .vwrc, which can be 8 or 16.
+(The actual number will be printed when this program starts.)

 -h, --help
     Display the help message.